A woman with blonde hair wearing a gray plaid blazer. Katie McFarlan Dakota Design Company Premium Client Process templates for Interior Designers

 SHOP WORKSHOPS & TRAININGS

-Learn from my team (comprised of industry experts and educators) and me all the things they don’t teach in design school.
-And we know because two of the women on my team went to interior design school!
+Learn from me and my team (comprised of industry experts and educators) all the things they don’t teach in design school.
+And we know because two of the women on my team went to interior design school and are professors!

 After consulting with and doing hands-on implementation for over 100 interior design business owners, I’ve seen what works (and doesn’t) across every business model imaginable.
 We are familiar with various software types, team structures of 1 to 20, and the challenges that are coming, whether you’re on your way to your first $100,000 or already making multiple millions.

-On-demand trainings for your busy schedule.
+On-demand and live step-by-step trainings for your busy schedule.

 *for interior designers only, not interior design business coaches, consultants, mentors, or strategists.